siavava/portfolio/PURESCRIPT.md

 three hand-adapter shims, typed FFI implementations, and nitro/plugin file shells that the framework must scan.

-Verification: 858-case golden diff, `nuxi typecheck` at zero errors, frame-level jsdom parity harnesses for the visualizers (seeded RNG, manual rAF pump — e.g. the mass-spring integrator blow-up lands on the same frame in both implementations), byte-parity on server routes, and
+Verification: the `test/` unit suite (exact assertions extracted from recordings of the original TypeScript before it was deleted — share-link encodings are compatibility-critical; KaTeX-rendered output is only smoke-checked, since its exact HTML belongs to the katex package), `nuxi typecheck` at zero errors, frame-level jsdom parity harnesses for the visualizers (seeded RNG, manual rAF pump — e.g. the mass-spring integrator blow-up lands on the same frame in both implementations), byte-parity on server routes, and